Foundation Board

 The Governance Committee’s main task is to advise the Foundation and the Executive Management Group on protocol updates, tokenomics, and governance decentralization with the stability of the protocol, widespread adoption and the inclusion of all partipating parties in mind.

 Since 2024 Concordium’s governance model supports community participation.
-CCD holders can actively participate in Concordium’s governance by nominating and electing GC members as well as voting on various decisions and proposing their own changes.
+CCD holders can actively participate in Concordium’s governance by nominating and electing GC members.
+The GC is currently developing a framework to allow CCD token holders to vote on various decisions and propose their own changes.

 Concordium’s roadmap toward full decentralization is structured in three phases, each phase adding new committee seats through community voting as well as broadening the voting scope to allow the community to play a central role in shaping Concordium’s future.